icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-scratch.md

 ```

 ## Disable unattended-upgrades
-In order to avod automatic system updates you can edit the file `etc/apt/apt.conf.d/20auto-upgrades by changing the follow lines
+In order to avoid automatic system updates you can edit the file `/etc/apt/apt.conf.d/20auto-upgrades by` changing the following lines
 ```
 APT::Periodic::Update-Package-Lists "1";
 APT::Periodic::Unattended-Upgrade "0";
 ```

-_Alternatively_ you can uninstall the package `unattended-upgrades`
+_Alternatively_ you can uninstall the package `unattended-upgrades` as follows
 ```
 sudo apt remove unattended-upgrades
 ```